-Eating beef in Buenos Aires is one of the things linked to the ‘gaucho’ tradition in Argentina – and a must-do while in Buenos Aires!
+Try a bife de lomo (tenderloin) or ojo de bife (ribeye).
+Another useful term to know is asado which is identical to ‘barbecue’ here!
+The meat is of course accompanied by the local red wine!
+Eating beef in Buenos Aires is one of the things linked to the ‘gaucho’ tradition in Argentina – and a must-do while in the city!

 In 2011, on the 59th anniversary of her death, a huge eye-catching 9-storey portrait of popular Eva Perón was revealed on the Health Administration building near the Obelisk of Buenos Aires on Avenida 9 de Julio.
 It was greeted by wild jubilation in the streets of Buenos Aires!
 When passing the broad avenue, you just cannot help noticing it!

 Fighting for labour rights and women’s right in Argentina, founding the Women’s Peronist Party, running the Ministries of Labour and Health, she was extremely popular in Argentina and in particular in Buenos Aires city.
 Moreover, the Argentine Congress gave her the title ‘Spiritual Leader of the Nation’!
 Tragically, she died from cancer at a very young age (33).
 Due to her enormous popularity and the results she had achieved, she received a state funeral.